 The Justice Hall of the Old Bailey, 1794 (Credit: Guildhall Library & Art Gallery/ Heritage Images/ Getty Images)

 Chosen by Anthony Adolph, editor of Tracing Your Aristocratic Ancestors:

-“While the 18th century might conjure up images of balls, pump-room fashionistas, scarlet-uniformed soldiers and elaborate courtships, there is no better place to go for an un-romanticised window on life at the time than Old Bailey Online.
+“While the 18th century might conjure up images of balls, pump-room fashionistas, scarlet-uniformed soldiers and elaborate courtships, there is no better place to go for an un-romanticised window on life for prisoners at the time than Old Bailey Online.